Henokaa/CyCon_Doc/docs/source/Logistic regression.rst

 Introduction
 ------------

-This guide is a comparative analysis on Cycon’s ability to perform Logistic regression classification.
-This serves as proof that the Cycon page is able to perform Logistic regression.
-The following shows Logistic regression results for various datasets.
+This guide provides steps to perform Logistic Regression analysis in Cycon ML/AI platform, and compares it with the code available within Kaggle platform.

 .. note::
    * Name: Advertising CSV